PhilChodrow/PIC16A/syllabus.md

 permalink: syllabus/
 ---

-**Welcome to PIC16A!** I'm Professor Phil Chodrow, your instructor, and I'm grateful that you're here.
+**Welcome to PIC16A!** I'm Professor Phil Chodrow and I'm grateful that you're here.
 Before we dive into the details, I want to lay out some guiding principles for this course:

 <figure style="float:right">
   <img alt="Three stylized hands, appearing to made out of circuitry, reach toward each other.
 The hands are bright blue, green, and pink." src = "https://s3.amazonaws.com/media.eremedia.com/wp-content/uploads/2017/09/13112109/diversity-700x439.jpg" width="300" height="200"/>